-The emerging cooperation with low rated credit institutions seen is due to the downgrade of Greek banks' credit ratings, as a result of the debt crisis facing Greece.
+The emerging cooperation with high rated credit institutions seen is due to the upgrade of the credit rating of Greek banks.
 It should be pointed out that the Greek banks provide most of the total credit facilities (letters of guarantee, loans, etc.) granted to the Company.